 \subsection{Threat Model}

-The attacker is an \textit{honest-but-curious} server that aims to recover the user's graph data given the gradients of a GNN model.
-We thoroughly investigate attacks targeting both node classification and graph classification tasks.
+The attacker is an \textit{honest-but-curious} server that aims to reconstruct the user's graph data given the gradients of a GNN model.
 In addition to possessing knowledge of the gradients, the attacker may also have access to varying amounts of information about the user's private graph data.
-Hence we categorize the attacks based on the task as follows: \\ \textbf{Node Attacker 1}: has access to the gradients of a node classification model for the target node and recovers the nodal features of the target node and its neighbors.\\ \textbf{Node Attacker 2}: has access to the gradients of a node classification model for all the nodes in an egonet/subgraph.
+Hence we categorize the attacks based on the task as follows: \\ \textbf{Node Attacker 1}: has access to the gradients of a node classification model for the target node and reconstructs the nodal features of the target node and its neighbors.\\ \textbf{Node Attacker 2}: has access to the gradients of a node classification model for all the nodes in an egonet or subgraph.
 Specifically, the gradients are obtained for the loss function $\mathcal{L}_v \in \mathbb{R}^{1 \times N}$ with respect to the neural networks weights, where each element $\mathcal{L}_{v_i}$ denotes the loss for node $v_i$.
 Unlike traditional classification tasks, the adjacency information is also significant for graph data.
 In this setting, the graph structure could be unknown.
-The honest-but-curious server would also try to recover the nodal features and/or the graph structure.
-Based on the input, we categorize the attacker in more detail as follows \begin{itemize} \item \textbf{Node Attacker 2-a}: has access to the gradients of all the nodes in an egonet/subgraph along with the nodal features and recovers the underlying graph structure. \item \textbf{Node Attacker 2-b}: has access to the gradients of all the nodes in an egonet/subgraph along with the graph structure and recovers the nodal features. \item \textbf{Node Attacker 2-c}: has access only to the gradients of all nodes in an egonet/subgraph and recovers the graph structure as well as the nodal features. \end{itemize}
+The honest-but-curious server would also try to reconstruct the nodal features and/or the graph structure.
+Based on the input, we categorize the attacker furhter as follows \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item \textbf{Node Attacker 2-G}: has access to the gradients of all the nodes in an egonet or subgraph along with the nodal features and reconstructs the underlying graph structure. \item \textbf{Node Attacker 2-N}: has access to the gradients of all the nodes in an egonet or subgraph along with the graph structure and reconstructs the nodal features. \item \textbf{Node Attacker 2-GN}: has access only to the gradients of all nodes in an egonet or subgraph and reconstructs the graph structure as well as the nodal features. \end{itemize}